alstat/Salaam.jl/docs/src/index.md

 Salaam.jl is a universal NLP toolkit for Arabic language.
 It offers features from basic to advance.
 For the basic utilities, it has the following functionalities: dediacritization, normalization, transliteration (including custom transliteration) and simple encoding.
 For advance features, it uses the CAMeL Tools' APIs for task such as, disambiguation, morphological analysis like generation and reinflection of a given word.
 It also includes dialectic identification, named-entity recognition and sentiment analysis.

-Salaam /səˈläm/ (سلام) is the Arabic word for "peace", a universal Muslim greeting.
+Salaam /səˈläm/ (سلام) is the Arabic word for "peace", a common greeting in many Arabic-speaking and Muslim countries.

 ## Installation
 To install the package, run the following: